oresat/oresat-solar-hardware/README.md

   - Solar Cells - Info on cells
   - datasheets - Datasheets for ic's
 - eagle - Drawings and libs for eagle
+  - lib - Project specific parts lib
-- kicad - Outdated versions on done on kicad (do not use)
+- kicad - Outdated versions done on kicad (do not use)
 - mechanical - CAD drawings of physical board